Sashité for Developers

 2. Overview

-Hold And Notation Designator (HAND) provides a standardized notation for piece reserve locations in board games where pieces can be held off-board and potentially placed.
-HAND represents the off-board Location component, enabling universal representation of reserve mechanics across diverse game systems.
+Hold And Notation Designator (HAND) provides a standardized notation for off-board reserve Locations in board games.
+HAND represents the Hand Location component, enabling uniform representation of reserve areas across diverse game systems regardless of whether those reserves are ever used during play.

 HAND complements Coordinate Encoding for Layered Locations (CELL) when both Board positions and reserve areas are needed, providing complete Location coverage for any board game system.